LucasDaSilva96/Nostefruene/README.md

 ## Purpose of the project

-This is a webpage designed to showcase a local yarn store here in Norway and encourage the local community to visit them and also by their products.
+This is a webpage designed to showcase a local yarn store here in Norway and encourage the local community to visit them and also buy their products.
 This webpage is provided with the address, phone number, and a form that customers can send email directly to the store's email-account.
 I have also included a map and directions to make it convenient for customers to find and get in contact with the store.